 Notion is where I keep all my personal journaling, notes, and planning.
 It's important for it to all be in one place for me.

 Notion has downsides like mobile UX being painful, but given I am on my phone as little as possible, that is a compromise I am willing to make for the great desktop experience.

 Notion has the upside of feature parity in the web and native apps, so I can write in the browser and get the benefits of Grammarly.

 I believe in a democratized internet.
 Not everything needs to be in social media with likes, comments, infinite scrolling, recommendations, and of course an "algorithm."
 If you see my stuff it’s because an actual connection shared it with you.
 Probably me actually, ha!
 There is no pressure to use gimmicks or manipulation to get you to read.
 It’s so human.
 I love that.

 Most of my other ones have taken 6 to 8 hours.
 That’s exactly the difference I was hoping for in this process.
-Thanks to for making the conversion easy!
-Here is the and the of how I did this.
+Thanks to notino-to-md for making the conversion easy!
+Here is the Notion template and the Github Gist of how I did this.
 The gist includes details in the readme.
 If you have similar values and want to chat or have any questions my email is open!